WHAT TO DRINK WITH A CHEESE BOARD?

 Choosing the right beverages for your cheese board can be exciting – but also a bit of a challenge.
 Should you find something that goes with all the cheeses or serve something different for each type of cheese?
 Here are a few good tips.

-A good cheese buffet should, of course, feature a variety of different cheeses.
+A good cheese board should, of course, feature a variety of different cheeses.
 It should also be interesting, beautiful and offer surprising and varied tastes.
 Typically, it will include both mild and strong cheeses, sweet and salty.
 And it will often start with something light and grow richer and stronger as you gradually move through the selection.

 But what should you serve with the cheese?
 That is the big question if you don’t want to just fall back on the traditional red wine without putting much thought into it.

 After all, cheese isn’t just cheese.
 There are countless varieties and many different beverages that can be paired with them.
 But the first important decision to make is: Do you want to serve one drink with the cheese selection or pair different beverages with each cheese – or at least with each type of cheese?